'Take it down:' Calhoun Monument will be moved from Marion Square, Charleston mayor says

 In his statement, Tecklenburg called Calhoun "both South Carolina’s most prominent national statesman and its most consequential defender of slavery and white supremacy."

-"That we as Charlestonians must reckon with Mr. Calhoun’s towering and deeply troubling legacy is a given," Tecklenburg said in his announcement.
+"That we as Charlestonians must reckon with Mr. Calhoun’s towering and deeply troubling legacy is a given," Tecklenburg said.
 "That we must allow his memorial to continue to divide our city while we do that reckoning, however, is not a given.
 And that is why, today, I will be sending our City Council a resolution calling for the relocation of the Calhoun statue to a local museum or other academic institution where that necessary and long overdue reckoning can truly begin."

 Cheers followed and people shouted, "Take it down!"
 A few people booed, saying “No relocation!” and "Throw the statue away!"